atomicjolt/react_rails_starter_app/README.md

   `yarn upgrade-interactive`

-## Scripts:
+#### Scripts:
 -----------------------
-The following scripts are available for testing, building and deploying applications
+The following scripts are available for testing and building client applications

 Run all tests:
   `yarn test`